ooddle

 HIIT is one of the most efficient training tools we have.
 It is also the most overprescribed.
 The market is full of apps that hand you four high-intensity sessions a week with no regard for recovery, sleep, or stress.
-After eight weeks most users are wiped out.
+After eight weeks many users are wiped out.
 The right HIIT app is not the one with the most workouts.
 It is the one that knows when not to give you a workout.

 What Makes a Great HIIT App